Governor General’s Gold Medals

 Each graduate unit is invited to nominate their top student or recent graduate, either at the master’s (course based or research stream) or doctoral level, for the GG Gold Medals (i.e., 1 nomination per graduate unit).
 All nominees will automatically be assessed for eligibility for the other awards listed above.

-• To encourage nominees eligible for the NAGS Master’s Thesis Award, if the unit’s top nominee is a doctoral student, graduate units in Arts & Humanities may submit one additional nominee with a master’s thesis for the NAGS Master’s Thesis Award only.
+• To encourage eligible nominees for the NAGS Master’s Thesis Award, if the unit’s top GG Gold Medal nominee is a doctoral student, graduate units in Agricultural, Biological & Health Sciences may submit one (1) additional nominee with a master’s thesis for the NAGS Master’s Thesis Award only.

 The complete nomination package will consist of one PDF file containing the following documents: